Content notification: This essay discusses grief and medical trauma.

 Later, I learned that the collapse started gently.
 A tiny part of my artery just giving in – letting little bits of life seep out.
 Then, steadily, it gained momentum.
 Until I needed to lay my head on the cool tiles of a bathroom floor and think dully about the small bits of dust clinging onto the pipe that formed the stand of the bathroom sink.
 Wondering if my friend would be embarrassed that I had found this bit of missed dirt.

 I know how my artery felt.
 Some days, don’t we all just want to give in?
 Step out of our lives and float, at least for a little while?
-And if you lean too far into that feeling, you’ll gain momentum, just like my artery did when it decided it had had enough, and the.
-Blood came faster.
+And if you lean too far into that feeling, you’ll gain momentum, just like my artery did when it decided it had had enough.
 It can be a dangerous game.

 When I reached ‘I feel unimaginable pain’, I did yoga, I swallowed a bunch of pain killers.
 I took a hot shower, sitting on the floor with my husband watching me on the other side of the water, whimpering from the pain, water streaming over my face.
 I still didn’t think ‘I might be dying’.

-When none of these things brought me any relief, my husband drove me to a hospital emergency department.
-Upon which, he and I sat, in a storage room of a Sydney hospital room while I was bleeding to death for hours I can’t count or remember, untreated and ignored by a junior doctor.
+When none of these things brought me any relief, my husband drove me to the hospital emergency department.
+Upon which, he and I sat, in a storage room of a Sydney hospital room while I was bleeding to death for five hours, untreated and ignored by a junior doctor.

 Don’t be so shocked; decades of research has documented the ways in which women go undiagnosed and untreated.
 Women receive poorer health care, and often have poorer outcomes in emergency departments.
-We know that while women experience more, they also can underrate.
-We also know that when they give voice to pain it is summarily dismissed.
+We know that while women underrate their pain, and seem to be able to tolerate far larger amounts and of greater intensity than men, we also know, from the research, it is summarily dismissed.

 His reply?
 ‘I think you’re hyperventilating’